Table of Contents Search for printer HOME

 The scientists who had been predicting for decades that the world would become significantly warmer were now obviously correct.
 Essentially all scientists along with most science journalists, business leaders, and the world public accepted the consensus.
 But in the U.S., and to a lesser extent Canada, Australia, and Russia — nations with powerful fossil fuel industries — important political figures continued to scoff at the evidence.

 Future diplomacy would have to press urgently for stronger pledges and see that they were fulfilled.
 The world’s climate experts explained that we had delayed action for so long that we could now avoid grave harm only if global emissions did not just level off, but began to plunge by the year 2030.
 The policies set during the decade of the 2020s would determine the state of the planet’s climate for thousands of years to come.
-Fortunately, the expense of making the necessary changes in our economic and social systems would be far less than the cost of allowing climate change to continue, and would bring numerous other benefits.
+Fortunately, the expense of making the necessary changes in our economic and social systems would be moderate, far less than the cost of allowing climate change to continue, and would bring numerous other benefits.
 Ever more people and organizations saw that the work was in their own interest and began to undertake it.

 For remarks on the current situation and what we can do, see my Personal Note.